Causal inference for social network data: Extensions

 \subsection{Peer effects}

-Define $Y_{i}^{0}$ to be the outcome variable measured at a time previous to the primary outcome measurement $Y_{i}$.
-Peer effects are the class of causal effects of $Y_{j}^{0}$ on $Y_{i}$ for $A_{ij}=1$: the effects of individuals' outcomes on the subsequent outcome of their alters.
-We can operationalize peer effects as the effects of dynamic interventions where the counterfactual exposure for subject $i$ is given by a user-specified function $d_{X}(\cdot)$ of $\{Y_{j}^{0}:A_{ij}=1\}$.
+Define $Y_{i}^{0}$ to be the outcome variable measured at a time previous to the primary outcome measurement $Y_{j}$.
+Peer effects are the class of causal effects of $Y_{j}^{0}$ on $Y_{i}$ for $A_{ij}=1$: the effects of alters' outcomes on the subsequent outcome of an ego.
+If we let $X_j=Y_{i}^{0}$, we can use the framework above to define, identify, and estimate static, dynamic, and stochastic peer effects.
+For example,

 In order to maintain the identifying assumptions A2b and A3b, the time elapsed between $Y^{0}$ and $Y$ must permit transmission only between nodes and their immediate alters.
-Otherwise, if between $Y^{0}$ and $Y$ the outcome could have spread contagiously more broadly, there will be more dependence present than our methods can account for, and also possible confounding of the effect of $Y_{i}^{0}$ on $Y_{j}$ for $A_{ij}=1$ due to mutual friends.
+Otherwise, if the outcome could have spread contagiously more broadly, there will be more dependence present than our methods can account for, and also possible confounding of the effect of $Y_{i}^{0}$ on $Y_{j}$ for $A_{ij}=1$ due to mutual connections.